 My own version of following the moniker trail began inadvertently in 2000.
 I was with a group of friends in 2000 looking for historic graffiti in Los Angeles.
 Tommy Maron, artist Chaz Bojórquez, Ben Higa and I had formed a team whose quest was to find older graffiti in the city.
 One day, we hit pay dirt, finding an intact wall of hobo graffiti under a bridge just above the confluence of the L.A.
 River and the Arroyo Seco.
 The wall included names such as Kid Bill, Chito the Tuscon Kid, Harden, Kid Smith, and Oakland Red, with dates from August 1914, July 1919, or 1921.
 Over a decade later, I realized that the wall included one notable name: A-No. 1.
 I had thought the name was Spanish, for Año, and had thus read over it for many years without realizing its significance.
 After I gave a presentation at the Autry Museum of the American West on behalf of the L.A.
 History & Metro Studies Group of the Huntington-USC Institute on California and the West, the news of A-No. 1’s name and the hobo wall in general generated national and international media attention.
 It all came as a bit of a surprise, especially so many years after the initial find.

 The news coverage put me in touch with people who wanted to recount childhood memories or who wanted to tell me about places they knew of that might have similar markings.
 One of those people was Joel Reinhard of Red Bluff, California.
 Reading the news coverage about A-No.1, Reinhard contacted me regarding a photo archive of hobo carvings that had been documented by amateur photographer Robert Ranberg in 1969.
 Upon Ranberg’s death, Reinhard had recognized the importance of these images along with a 16mm film of hobo carvings.
-He literally plucked them from the trash heap and then turned them over to the Tehama County Historical Society, where they remained in storage for several years.
+He literally plucked them from the trash heap and then turned them over to the Tehama County Genealogical and Historical Society, where they remained in storage for several years.
 I travelled to Red Bluff to meet with Reinhard, eager to see the collection.
 Upon viewing slides and film, I was surprised to recognize some of the names carved onto the walls—including several monikers Jack London refers to in The Road.
 These included Buck Kid, Midget Kid, Skysail himself, the date 1894, and one of London’s own monikers, Frisco Kid.
 I eventually helped to digitize these materials for the Tehama County Genealogical and Historical Society and spent a great deal of time analyzing the photographs and film and their contents.